Top 20 Websites in Australia 2022

 18. Office 2000 vs. Office 2022

-Microsoft’s Office.com provides software solutions for all sorts of users, from school students to a government agencies.
+Microsoft’s Office.com provides software solutions for all users, from school students to government agencies.

 19. Service NSW 2000 vs. Service NSW 2022

-The site’s new user-centred approach is powered by Drupal, an open source content management software, and the foundation upon that the customer facing website and the kiosk interface for users at service centres sits upon.
+The site’s new user-centred approach is powered by Drupal, an open-source content management software and the foundation upon which the customer-facing website and the kiosk interface for users at service centres sit.

 20. Nine.com.au 2004 vs. Nine.com.au 2022